BND Hamburger Icon

 Progressive muscle relaxation is another excellent tool for releasing stress during the workday.
 This is a form of meditation where you work through your body, tensing and releasing one muscle group at a time.
 Pay attention to how each muscle group feels as you tense and release.
 Office workers tend to hold a lot of tension in their shoulders and neck.
 Releasing this tension can help you feel more calm and confident.

-Max Freedman and Sammi Caramela contributed to the writing and reporting in this article.
+Tejas Vemparala and Max Freedman contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top